getreu/ascii-hangman/doc/source/index.md

 [![License](https://img.shields.io/badge/license-MIT%2FApache--2.0-blue.svg)](
 https://github.com/getreu/ascii-hangman)

+A little game designed for primary kids to revise vocabulary in classroom.
+Setting up the vocabulary list is part of the learning process.

 Hangman is a paper and pencil guessing game for two or more players.
 One player thinks of a word, phrase or sentence and the other tries to guess it by suggesting letters or numbers, within a certain number of guesses.
 In this version for children the computer selects a word, phrase or sentence randomly out of a word-list defined in a configuration file.
+As a reward, with every guessed letter, some ASCII-art is gradually disclosed.

 ```
 ASCII-ART HANGMAN FOR KIDS